Building for 21st Century Students

 Scholarship Programme and Application Forms

-The window for scholarship applications for entry into Years 7, 8 and 9 in September 2023 will open between 7th November and 2nd December 2022, with assessments taking place early in the Spring Term 2023.
+The window for scholarship applications for entry into Years 7, 8 and 9 will open in the Autumn Term 2023 with assessments taking place early in the Spring Term 2024.

 The value of a scholarship award is a 10% reduction in fees.
 For those wishing to pursue a scholarship, please download and complete the General Application Form and the subject specialism Application Form.